mroncarelli/pyxhydro/README.md

 Run `./makeit.sh`.
 This should install/update the necessary Python packages (listed in `requirements.txt`) and compile the Cython source files.
-This script will also create a subfolder called `xrism-resolve-test` files in your `$SIXTE/share/sixte/instruments` folder containing the configuration files of a fake instrument that is useful to test the code.
+This script will also create a subfolder called `xrism-resolve-test` files in your `$SIXTE/share/sixte/instruments` folder containing the configuration files of a fake instrument that is useful to test the code (like XRISM-Resolve but without vignetting and perfect PSF).
 Then run `pytest` to ensure the package is installed and configured correctly: some warnings may be issued, and some test may be skipped (marked 's') but this is ok.
 If an error occurs, please, [submit an issue] (https://github.com/mroncarelli/xraysim/issues) including the error message and some detail.

 ## Instruments configuration